vastlimits/uberAgent-ESA-Sysmon-Converter/README.md

 ## Platforms
-The uberAgent-ESA-Sysmon-Converter is written in .NET 5 and therefore platform independent.
+The uberAgent-ESA-Sysmon-Converter is developed in .NET 5 and, therefore, platform-independent.

 ## Getting Started
 ### Download